 Something for the adventurous

-For the adventure seeker in you, there are no lack of activities to keep the adrenalin pumping.
+For the adventure seeker in you, there is no lack of activities to keep the adrenalin pumping.

 Zakopane Bungee jumping.
 Why not kick things off by jumping off a ledge?
 At Bungee Jumping Zakopane, you can get the chance to leap off a platform at a height of 90 metres, suspended in the air by mechanical cranes.
 Although you are not there for this, the view is great as it stretches out to the landscape of the town below you.
 Make sure to buy the photos and videos too!

 1234-meter long Bachledka Treetop Walk.
-This is actually in the Slovakia side, but you can still reach it pretty quickly since Zakopane is really near the border.
-You will experience among on top of giant trees and getting a spectacular view of the entire mountain range.
+This is actually on the Slovakia side, but you can still reach it pretty quickly since Zakopane is really near the border.
+You will experience among on top of giant trees and get a spectacular view of the entire mountain range.